ibm-cloud-docs/activity-tracker/view_events.md

 1. Check that your user ID has permissions to launch the web UI and view events.

-    The following table lists the minimum policies that a user must have to be able to launch the {{site.data.keyword.at_full_notm}} web UI, and view, search, and filter events:
+    The following table lists the minimum roles that a user must have to be able to launch the {{site.data.keyword.at_full_notm}} web UI, and view, search, and filter events:

     <table>
       <caption>Table 1.
-IAM policies</caption>
+IAM roles</caption>
       <tr>
         <th>Role</th>
         <th>Permission granted</th>